Optimal Transport for Structure Learning Under Missing Data

 \section{Methodology}

-\subsection{Problem setup}
+\subsection{Problem Setup}

 We consider a causal DAG $\rmG(\rmV, \rmE)$ on $d$ random variables $X$ induced by an underlying SCM over the tuple $\langle U,X,f\rangle$.
-Let $\theta$ denote the parameters of our model, \textbf{including} the weighted adjacency matrix $\rmW$ parametrizing the causal graph and the parameters of the functions approximating $f = [f_i]_{i=1}^{d}$.
-We will denote these functions as $f_{\theta}$.
+Let $\theta$ denote the parameters of our model, \textbf{including} the weighted adjacency matrix $\rmW$ parameterizing the causal graph and the parameters of the functions approximating $f = [f_i]_{i=1}^{d}$.
+We denote these functions as $f_{\theta}$.

 We focus on the finite-sample setting with missing data.
 Given a dataset $\gD = (\mX, \mM)$, let $\ermO \subseteq [d]$ denote the set of entries/variables in each observation $\rmX^{j}$.
 Let $\mX^{j}_{\ermO} = \left[\mX^{j}_{i} : \mM^{j}_{i} = 0, i \in [d]\right]$ denote the observed part of $\mX^{j}$.
 Similarly, we have $\mX_{\ermO} =\left[\mX^{j}_{i} : \mM^{j}_{i} = 0, i \in [d], j \in [n] \right]$ denote the entire observed part of the data.